sjentsch/lsjDocs/_pages/Ch03_jamoviIntro_3.rst

 Or, to use the correct term, you want to **coerce** the variable from one class into another.

-In `The spreadsheet <Ch03_jamoviIntro_2.html#the-spreadsheet>`__ we saw how to specify different variable levels, and if you want to change a variable’s measurement level then you can do this in the jamovi data view for that variable.
+In :doc:`The spreadsheet <Ch03_jamoviIntro_2>` we saw how to specify different variable levels, and if you want to change a variable’s measurement level then you can do this in the jamovi data view for that variable.
 Just click the check box for the measurement level you want - continuous, ordinal, or nominal.

 Installing add-on modules into jamovi
 -------------------------------------